 Event Cancellation & Transfer Policy

 Entry fees are non-refundable.

-You may defer your entry to another date or event within our event portfolio.
+Defer Your Entry: You may defer your entry to next year’s event or to our sister event, the Bull City Race Fest (October 21, 2018 in Durham).
 Deferrals are allowed and must be processed by the Event registration manager.
 An administration fee of $25 will be charged in the event you defer.
 Deferrals expire after 12 months.
-Athlete may request a deferral by submitting an email request prior to March 21, 2018.
+The athlete may request a deferral by submitting an email request prior to March 21, 2018 to [email protected]

-Booking Protect offers through the ACTIVE Network, race registration protection to runners so that they can get their entry fees back if they can’t participate in running events for covered reasons.
-The product, called Registration Protection is located in the registration path on Active.
-All refunds and claims will go through Booking Protect.
+Purchase Event Insurance: The Booking Project offered through the ACTIVE Network, provides insurance to runners so that they can get their entry fees back if they can’t participate in running events for covered reasons.
+The product, called Registration Protector is located in the registration path on Active.
+All refunds and claims will go through The Booking Project. https://bookingprotect.com/